keerthanap8898/CveToad/README.md

 ### 8. `Appendix – Project Snapshot`
 > “*CveToad*”, a localized, authenticated & containerised, open-src AI-workflow type of application; additionally secured by secret-managers, short-lived session tokens for container-shells with hard memory limits & role-based env configs.
 The use-case is to help you pin down CVE impact on your system whilst incrementally building user-specific CVE-context.
 >
 > The concept is to incrementally feed it the right context to optimise how accurately it predicts individual CVSS vector elements (specific to the CVSS version & CVE’s age/create-date).
-I’ll likely start with some basic Linux shell and avoid Amazon-Linux (amongst other AWS tools) to keep my work as freely accessible to people outside Amazon and licensing issues.
 >
 > #### For example:
 > > 1. the CVSS-v4 specification document ([first.org/cvss/v4-0/specification-document](first.org/cvss/v4-0/specification-document)) as an automatable base-layer pre-process context,